Academic Program Review: Online Education

 This integration ensures that online education is not only visible within institutional assessment but also positioned for continuous improvement and strategic growth.
 It aligns with broader state-level expectations for transparency and coordination in online learning, reinforcing UNM’s commitment to academic excellence across modalities.

-Use the University's APR Self-Study to address the health and performance of AOP offerings.
+Programs undergoing the Albuquerque Campus APR process address online education in the Self-Study.
 To download the Self-Study Skeleton.doc, navigate to apr.unm.edu → Documents & Templates → Main Campus 10th Ed.
 APR Documents → Self-Study Templates.

 When referencing online education, the analysis should, whenever possible, reflect data spanning the past five years.
-The table below outlines the data UNM Online supplies.
+The table below outlines the data UNM Online supplies to colleges and schools with a significant online presence.
+Where feasible, UNMO provides data for the previous five years.

 |---|---|---|